maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <em class="figure">Decision using highest joint probability</em>
 <hr class="small-margin">

-This gives an expected prediction error of $0.25$, and no other classifier can beat this (though it might not be unique).
+This gives an expected prediction error of $0.25$, and no other classifier can beat this Bayes classifier, although it isn't guaranteed to be unique.
 Of course, we don't usually ever know $\mathcal{P}$ and so we approximate the prior and likelihood in practice - this leads to sub-optimal classifiers.

 <a name="whats_random"></a>
 <blockquote class="tip">